monsoonmaelstrom/book2/book2.md

 “He’s right, Hazel,” I hear Alex say from somewhere further inside.
 “You’re making things difficult for everyone.
 Not just Peter.”

-“Stop listening to conversations you’re not a part of, Alex.”
+“Stop listening to conversations you’re not part of, Alex.”

 “Oh, are we having the Peter conversation?”
 Davy asks as he walks out of the bathroom.